peter88213/yw-cnv/docs/template/help-adv.md

 ## Scene list

-This will generate a new OpenDocument spreadsheet (ods) listing scene title, scene descriptions, and links to the manuscript\'s scene sections.
+This will generate a new OpenDocument spreadsheet (ods) listing scene title, scene descriptions, and links to the manuscript's scene sections.
 Further scene metadata (e.g. tags, goals, time), if any.
 File name suffix is `_scenelist`.